 Professor David A. Friedman teaches commercial law, business law, torts, and consumer trade practices law.
-Professor Friedman has published in the areas of behavioral economics, contract theory, advertising law, and public health.
+Friedman has published in the areas of behavioral economics, contract theory, advertising law, and public health.
 Willamette law students have selected him as Outstanding Professor of the Year several times.
-He received the university’s Jerry F. Hudson Award for Excellence in Teaching in 2012.
-In the past, he served as Director of the Certificate Program in Law and Business.
+He received the university’s Jerry E. Hudson Award for Excellence in Teaching in 2012.
+In the past, he served as director of the Certificate Program in Law and Business.

 He is a member of the Oregon and New York state bars.

 - BA, Yale College, cum laude, with distinction in economics

 - Mediated Reputation Systems, 80 J.L.
 Contemporary Problems _ (2017) (symposium).

 - Refining Advertising Regulation, 49 Conn.
 L. Rev _ (2017).

 - Reconsidering Fictitious Pricing, 100 Minn.
 L. Rev 921 (2016).